UW-Madison-DSI/ospo.wisc.edu/_pages/activities/internships/spectrax.md

 ### Project description:
 The SPECTRAX team intends to model the plasma turbulence seen in astrophysical plasma systems, such as the Sun and intergalactic media.
-Using the open-source code SPECTRAX (https://github.com/uwplasma/SPECTRAX), we intend to show that shocks and three-dimensional magnetic reconnection can be modelled using Python-based software such as JAX and DIFFRAX.
+Using the open-source code [SPECTRAX](https://github.com/uwplasma/SPECTRAX), we intend to show that shocks and three-dimensional magnetic reconnection can be modelled using Python-based software such as JAX and DIFFRAX.
 The goal is to generate differentiable plasma physics simulations that can be used in active research.